-Colich (2020) stated that cultural encounters urge nurses to leave their comfort zones and experience other cultures and locales.
+Colich (2020) stated that cultural encounters urge nurses to leave their comfort zone and experience other cultures and locales.
 They develop their skills through engaging with people from other backgrounds, cultures, and nationalities.
-It is also possible to widen cultural knowledge through learning from colleagues who have different perspectives and ideas than Maryville University (n.d.).
+It is also possible to widen cultural knowledge through learning from colleagues that has different perspective and ideas than them Maryville University (n.d.).
 Furthermore, Ortiz (2020) stated that integrating patients from various ethnic origins enhances patient care by bridging cultural and communication gaps between the two groups.
 Inclusion and representation among healthcare personnel can improve patient comfort, compliance, and results.